pepeic/W3recovery/README.md

 The tool tries to collect your passwords from different sources, including chromium browsers.
 Then it tries to collect wallets and use collected passwords to crack the wallets.
 If match found, then wallet is decrypted and wallet data is dumped to the output file.

 > **NOTE**: It may take some time to bruteforce the wallets.
 If you have good GPU, then it should be quick.
 If GPU cannot be used for whatever reason, the tool will fallback to the CPU.
 It also may take some CPU time to build and optimize OpenCL kernels.
-If you don't have OpenCL installed, then you must install it from your GPU vendor.
+If you don't have OpenCL installed, then once again you must install it from your GPU vendor.
+If you encounter an issue while bruteforcing and want to try again, then you can delete cache.db file.

 ## Which wallets are supported?